These oven-baked halloumi fajitas have plenty of roasted veggies and thick slices of squidgy halloumi cheese, all cooked up on one big baking tray!

 - 1 tsp chipotle hot sauce

-- To serve: sliced avocado, fresh coriander (cilantro), squeeze of fresh lime juice, etc.
+- To serve: sliced avocado, fresh coriander (cilantro), salsa, etc.

 - Sprinkle the spices over the vegetables, and give them a stir.
-Top with the slices of halloumi.
-You may need to add a dash more oil.
-Return to the oven for a further 20 minutes, until the vegetables are very soft and the halloumi is golden brown.
+Top with the slices of halloumi, and drizzle with a dash more oil.
+Return to the oven for a further 15-20 minutes, until the vegetables are very soft and the halloumi is golden brown.

 - In a small bowl, combine the sour cream and chipotle sauce.

 Note: Nutritional information is approximate, and will depend on exactly what ingredients you choose.
-Information above is for two halloumi fajitas with chipotle sour cream, not including extra toppings.
+Information above is for two halloumi fajitas with chipotle sour cream (1/2 the total recipe), not including any additional toppings.